PhysicalBit7/notes/docs/OOP/27_virtual_and_polymorphism.md

 ![:scale Person, Student, Faculty, 80%]({{site.baseurl}}/assets/CS50pics/virtual_Polymorphism/multiple_inheritance_diamond_of_death.svg)]

-This situation creates several challenges, and is known in programming circles as the .term[.red[Diamond of Death]].
+This situation creates several challenges, and is known in programming circles as the Diamond of Death]].

 ---